oxylabs/youtube-scraper/README.md

 ## How it works

-Simply, send a web request to our API and you’ll retrieve the HTML of any public YouTube page you wish to scrape.
+Simply, send a web request to our API and you’ll retrieve the HTML, parsed JSSON, or Markdown output of any public YouTube page you wish to scrape.

 ### Python code example